alarm-clock/PERLA_Android_cient/README.md

 This list will be updated during development.
+Project is still in early stages of development.